TheLastCylon/ecosystem/documentation/documentation_root.md

 Well, it was supposed to be `ecosystem`, but apparently this is not allowed by PyPi.
-So, I had to make a choice: Stick with the name I like for this, or completely alter everything and break away from the name completely.
+So, I had to make a choice: Stick with the name I like for this, or alter everything and break away from it completely.

 Well, I'm stubborn.
 So I stuck with it.